 The survey began in 1983 sampling along the central California coast from Monterey Bay to Point Reyes.
-In 2004 the survey area was expanded to encompass nearly the entire coast of California from San Diego to Point Delgada.
+In 2004 the survey area was expanded from San Diego to Point Delgada and in 2013 it was further expanded to encompass the entire coast of California.
 Sampling period is in late spring (May-June), a time when the juveniles of many species of rockfish are still pelagic and have not yet settled to nearshore and benthic habitats.
-The first 16 years of the survey were conducted aboard the NOAA Ship DAVID STARR JORDAN.
-However, in 2008 this vessel was retired and since then a combination of NOAA Ships and contract vessels has been used for the survey while the SWFSC awaits the arrival of their new NOAA research vessel (replacement for the NOAA Ship DAVID STARR JORDAN).
+The first 16 years of the survey were conducted aboard the NOAA Ship David Starr Jordan.
+However, in 2008 this vessel was retired and from 2009-2015 a combination of NOAA Ships and contract vessels was used for the survey.
+In 2016, the NOAA Ship Reuben Lasker (SWFSC replacement for the NOAA Ship David Starr Jordan) was used and will be the preferred research platform going forward.
 A modified Cobb midwater trawl with a 26 m headrope and 9.5 mm codend mesh is towed at night (2100 to 0600 hr) for 15 minutes at a target headrope depth of 30 m.
 Beginning in 1987 conductivity, temperature, and depth (CTD) casts were added to the survey to obtain oceanographic data.
 Over the years additional sensors have been added to the CTD including a fluorometer to measure chlorophyll, a PAR sensor and transmissometer to measure light levels and turbidity, and a dissolved oxygen sensor.

 Additional data sources from the survey include marine mammal and seabird counts (starting in 1985), multi-beam acoustic sensor data used to map the distribution and abundance of krill (starting in 2000), and rod and reel collection of Humboldt squid (Dosidicus gigas) (starting in 2007).
 Marine mammal and seabird counts are recorded by biologists from Point Blue Conservation Science and the Farallon Institute for Advanced Ecosystem Research.
 Integration of multi-beam acoustic data with the krill catch data from the midwater trawls and the CTD data yields an informative overview of one of the key species that drives the ecosystem off the west coast.
 Data collected on Humboldt squid include feeding habits, age and growth, and population genetics.